 The Guide covers the administrative area of ECC, and the infrastructure referred to focuses on those services provided by this Council.
-This includes highways and transportation, early years and childcare facilities, schools, travel planning, libraries, waste management, specialist housing (adult social care) and in the case of employment and skills where that is not addressed by the local authority.
+This includes highways and transportation, early years and childcare facilities, schools, travel planning, libraries, waste management, supported and specialist housing (including adult social care, children) and in the case of employment and skills where that is not addressed by the local authority.